developeranaz/qbittorrent-to-rclone-heroku/README.md

 # qBittorrent to Rclone

 This web application downloads your torrent-files or magnet links or torrent http links and uploads directly to your any rclone drive instantly.
+Here qBittorrent-nox (Linux) is used as web UI

-Special thanks to rclone and qbittorrent
+Special thanks to rclone and qbittorrent-nox

 ## How To Deploy ?